This is an issue more concerned with compatibility than with the NFPA. However, to answer your question, we need some background information.

 Remote Tripping of NAC Power Supplies

 If the manufactures of the fire panel and the NAC panel say that the NAC panel can be tripped using the SLC (Signaling Line Circuit), then it has been tested by a third party and is acceptable in the NFPA Code.
-If an AJH requires something more stringent (like the NAC panel can only be tripped by the main fire alarm control pane), the NFPA Code requires the more stringent installation.
+If an AJH requires something more stringent (like the NAC panel can only be tripped by the main fire alarm control panel), the NFPA Code requires the more stringent installation.

 Of course, the written compatibility can be shown to the AHJ, and the AHJ can have a change of mind, but in the final analysis, the AHJ makes the rules.